• Log In

 Use a Password

 Set a strong password that has to be used to access the wifi connection of your workplace.
 Also, change the default password that comes with your router and use something that isn’t too obvious to crack.
-You can use password-managing tools for this.
+You can also create a wifi QR code that makes it easy for employees and guests to connect to your network without needing to enter the password manually.

 Avoid Broadcasting Your Wireless Network’s Name